lynnfaraday/aresmush.com/tutorials/play/ares-for-vets.md

 This also means you can't have personal code.
 If you find yourself sorely missing some widget you liked, submit a [feature request](/feedback.html).
 If you're a coder, you can even submit the code yourself with the [Ares Extras](/tutorials/code/extras.html) project, and then request that your favorite game install it.

 Because code works differently, you also don't need to worry about @lock-ing or setting any special flags on yourself.

+## Web Portal Highlight Triggers

+Some players have created event triggers on their MU clients that highlight their name or quotations in poses.
+These triggers should work for Ares as well when connected via a MU client.
+When using the web portal, you can't use traditional triggers and highlights.
+You may be able to accomplish similar things with browser extensions.
+For example, [Highlight This](https://chrome.google.com/webstore/detail/highlight-this-finds-and/fgmbnmjmbjenlhbefngfibmjkpbcljaj) has been used by some players to highlight their name in web portal poses.